muzzman96/muzzman96.github.io/_posts/2021-02-02-third-post.md

 ![2021-02-02 17_11_33-Window.png]({{site.baseurl}}/_posts/2021-02-02 17_11_33-Window.png)

-However we are not SYSTEM, to do this we must escalate our privileges through the means of an exploit
+However we are not SYSTEM, to do this we must escalate our privileges through the means of a **local exploit**

-__
+___

 ### 5. Getting SYSTEM

-If we run systeminfo we can fingerprint the OS version and try and find available exploits
+If we run **systeminfo** we can fingerprint the OS version and try and find available exploits online or in exploit-db:

 	c:\windows\system32\inetsrv>systeminfo